How do I register for tax and National Insurance?

 You may also need to register separately for VAT.
 See our VAT page for more information on whether you need to register and how VAT works for the self-employed.

 You need to find out your National Insurance number (NINO) first.
 You can find your NINO on payslips, benefit letters, or any other correspondence from HMRC.
-If you still cannot find it then you can phone the National Insurance registrations helpline.
-Alternatively you can fill in form CA5403.
+If you still cannot find it then see our page 'What to do if I lose or forget my National Insurance number'.

 You can be charged penalties as well as interest if you do not register or do so late.
 You should make registering a priority when you decide to become self-employed.